-Procedures outlined in the TCEQ Surface Water Quality Monitoring Procedures outline the necessary steps to prevent contamination of samples.
-These include: direct collection into sample containers, when possible; clean sampling techniques for metals; and certified containers for organics.
+Procedures outlined in SWQM Procedures outline the necessary steps to prevent contamination of samples.
+These include: direct collection into sample containers, when possible; use of certified containers for organics; and clean sampling techniques for metals.
 Field QC samples (identified in Section B5) are collected to verify that contamination has not occurred.